Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 \subsection{Differences and connections with non-hairy black holes}

-The spacetimes constructed in Theorem~\ref{thm.intro} are spatially-homogeneous and we interpret them as the interior region of so-called ``hairy black holes''.
+The spacetimes constructed in Theorem~\ref{thm.intro} are spatially homogeneous and we interpret them as the interior region of so-called ``hairy black holes''.
 The main distinctive feature of ``hairy black holes'' is the presence of so-called \emph{scalar hair}, meaning that the scalar field $\phi$ in \eqref{E5} \emph{does not decay on the event horizon} $\mathcal{H}^+$ and tends to a non-zero constant instead.
 (In the case of the hairy black holes of Theorem~\ref{thm.intro}, $\phi$ is identically equal to this constant on $\mathcal{H} = \mathcal{H}_L \cup \mathcal{H}_R$, see \eqref{rough.data1}).

-As we will discuss in Section~\ref{holo.intro}, the construction of a hairy black hole exterior for \eqref{E1}-\eqref{E5} in spherical symmetry is only contemplated for asymptotically-AdS data (where $\Lambda < 0$).
-This exterior region will be static; note indeed, that if a black hole solution is $t$-independent, where $t$ is a timelike coordinate in the exterior, then the exterior is typically static, while the interior is spatially-homogeneous, due to $t$ becoming a spacelike coordinate in the interior.
+We have already explained that it is not possible to obtain an asymptotically flat spherically symmetric hairy black hole exterior solution of \eqref{E1}--\eqref{E5} with $\Lambda=0$; however, as we will discuss in Section~\ref{holo.intro}, the construction of a such hairy black hole exterior is possible for asymptotically-AdS data, with $\Lambda < 0$ in \eqref{E1}.
+Such a construction will necessarily involve a static exterior region, while the corresponding interior is spatially homogeneous, see Section~\ref{prelim.section} for a proof of this claim.
+This is due to the fact that for a $t$-independent black hole, $t$ is a timelike coordinate in the exterior which, by definition, becomes a spacelike coordinate in the black hole interior.

 Nonetheless, one may also wish to consider asymptotically flat (where $\Lambda = 0$) spacetimes which are relevant to the study of astrophysical black holes.
 In this context, one anticipates that solutions of \eqref{E1}--\eqref{E5} with regular Cauchy data \emph{decay} towards a Reissner--Nordstr\"{o}m exterior solution, in particular $\phi$ tends to $0$ on $\mathcal{H}^+$ (in spherical symmetry, see \cite{PriceLaw,JonathanStabExt} for \eqref{E1}--\eqref{E5} with $q_0=m^2=0$, and also \cite{Moi2} for small $|q_0\mathbf{e}|$ on a fixed Reissner--Nordstr\"{o}m exterior).
 The resulting black holes thus feature $\phi$ decaying on $\mathcal{H}^+$ at the following rate: for all $v>1$, where $v$ is a standard Eddington--Finkenstein type advanced-time coordinate and $s>\frac{1}{2}$.
 We will call such black holes ``non-hairy'' in the sequel, to mark the contrast with the black holes from Theorem~\ref{thm.intro}.